ogxd/tags-for-windows/README.md

-# Labels-For-Windows
+# Labels For Windows
-MacOS style labels (or tags) for Windows !
+🟢🟠🔴🟣🔵 MacOS style labels for Windows !

 # Todo
 - Make it work accross multiple Windows marchines (NAS or USB drive for example)